SebastianRokholt/Machine-Teaching-for-XAI--TimeSeries-Models/Notebooks/03__Modelling.md

     df = pd.DataFrame(rows); cols = [c for c in preferred if c in df.columns] return df[cols].sort_values(by="val_metric") if cols else df

-# -- Restore a Ray ResultGrid from a run folder (if present) --
+# Restore a Ray ResultGrid from a run folder. if present
 def restore_resultgrid(path: str):
     try:
         ea = ExperimentAnalysis(path)